|

 I prefer to hand polish most items.
 Takes a good bit longer but I think

-results are better.
+the results are better.
 The imperfections were relatively easy to remove as

 none were too deep.
 One mysterious small diameter hole remains.
 I can't